Check out all of our degrees and programs including 3 new degree options! Find out why so many students are choosing Landmark.

 A flexible, interdisciplinary degree for motivated students in the 21st Century.

 Today's culture is rapidly evolving.
 Information access is developing exponentially.
 Industries are becoming globally interconnected.
 Knowledge itself is changing so rapidly that today's new ideas quickly become obsolete.
-In this marketplace, employers are looking for people who can work collaboratively, communicate effectively and who have been schooled in a broad range of knowledge and knowledge acquisition skills.
+In this marketplace, employers are looking for people who can work collaboratively, can communicate effectively, and have been schooled in a broad range of knowledge and knowledge acquisition skills.

 A Bachelor of Arts in Liberal Studies from Landmark College offers students the opportunity to train for such a fast-paced environment.
 While any degree must have, by necessity, a utilitarian purpose, schools offering a liberal arts degree also bear the weight of the ethical mandate to prepare an informed citizenry to make moral decisions and undertake examined inquiry.

-At Landmark College, we have successfully prepared students to pursue baccalaureate degrees in the liberal arts for the last 25 years.
+At Landmark College, we have successfully prepared students to pursue baccalaureate degrees in the liberal arts for nearly three decades.
 On average, sixty percent of our students go on to earn bachelor's degrees in the liberal arts!
 This new degree offers even greater opportunities and options for our students who find that Landmark is their college of choice.

 Interested in Applying?